g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 <br>

-Unscientific research - in place of science, where scientific means could be applied fruitfully - is just discreditable.
-Unfortunately, it is paired with active disdain of those cultural anthropologists who do attempt science: e.g. [Jared Diamond][Diamond], [Napoleon Chagnon][Chagnon], [Steven Pinker][Survive], Pascal Boyer. <a href="#fn:5" id="fnref:5">5</a> Scientific cultural anthropology is a serious, interdisciplinary research programme shared with genetics and psychology.
+Unscientific research, where scientific means could be applied fruitfully, is just discreditable: it is easily and often the exquisite interpretation of statistical noise.
+Unfortunately, the unscientific manner is here paired with active disdain of those cultural anthropologists who do attempt science: e.g. [Jared Diamond][Diamond], [Napoleon Chagnon][Chagnon], [Steven Pinker][Survive], Pascal Boyer. <a href="#fn:5" id="fnref:5">5</a> Scientific cultural anthropology is a serious, interdisciplinary research programme shared with genetics and psychology.
 (It can be googled via "[cultural evolution][CultEv] [theory][DualInt]" or "coevolution".)
 Given that I haven't read much of it, given that I value general truth more than particular conjecture, why would I spend time on the non-scientific kind?

 <br>